 6 Simple Ways To Reduce Expenses During Retirement

 When it comes to Americans and retirement savings, the statistics are sobering.
 Nearly 70-percent of Americans think they will outlive their retirement savings, while just over 20-percent have no money all set aside for retirement.
 But no matter how much you have saved for retirement, it makes sense to cut down on living costs once you stop working.
-Here are several ways to cut costs during retirement.
+Here are several ways to reduce expenses during retirement.

 Flee the Empty Nest